l4zz3rj0d/ctf-vault/OSINT/image_geolocation_thompson_hall/README.md

 # Matching this with campus maps revealed:

-✔ It is Exploratory Hall (the main science/engineering building).
+✔ It is peterson hall (the main science/engineering building).

 If left = Rogers Hall
-and right = Exploratory Hall
+and right = peterson  Hall
 → the camera must be positioned somewhere between the two but elevated.

 # #️⃣ 4.
 Analyzing Camera Position & Elevation